 In fact, K-12 is the only practical, affordable setting to instill healthy habits in our population as a whole.
 (Of course, healthy habits must be reinforced in the workplace and at home, to prolong habits learned at school into adulthood.)

-Edunuity has estimated that we can reduce preventable chronic conditions and associated costs among the non-elderly adult population by 20%, through the Empower Youth Health Program and other K-12 approaches—then up to 50% among the entire adult population, by reinforcing the Empower Youth Health Program with other policies for ages 0-5 and among adults.
+Edunuity & Healthy Future US have estimated that we can reduce preventable chronic conditions and associated costs among the non-elderly adult population by 20%, through the Plan-Develop-Assess model and other K-12 approaches—then up to 50% among the entire adult population, by reinforcing highly-effective evidence-based K-12 programs with other high-ROI policies for ages 0-5 and among adults.

 K-12: 1st Year/Every Year Health Payback

-Due to the high prevalence of ADHD, Asthma, Obesity & Behavioral Health issues, regular moderate-to-vigorous physical activity (MVPA) provides $30-50 in annual child health savings each year–up to 3-5x Year 1 ROI, given Empower Youth Health Program costs at-scale of $10/student/year.
+Due to the high prevalence of ADHD, Asthma, Obesity & Behavioral Health issues among children now, regular moderate-to-vigorous physical activity (MVPA) for all children at a school pays for itself rapidly.
+It can provide $30-50 in annual child health savings each year for each elementary student, and $50-75+/year for each middle & high school student.

 This addresses health organizations’ central objection: that they are under extreme financial pressure, and find it difficult to invest now in children—if the payback is only later, in adulthood.

-Yes, you read that correctly: an investment in the Empower Youth Health Program is paid back in the first year.
+Yes, you read that correctly: given costs of $10/student/year at-scale, health plans can pay back their investment in the Plan-Develop-Assess model in the first year.

 Beyond K-12: Long-Term Health ROI